Search engine is loading. Please wait…

 What fuel is available in Antigua?

-Unleaded petrol and diesel are available on Antigua.
-Stations are mostly around St. John’s and along the main coastal routes, so it’s easy to refuel if you top up before long beach days.
+Petrol and diesel are available in Antigua.
+Fuel stations are most common around St. John’s and along main routes, so top up before longer beach days, scenic loops or evening drives.

 What emergency numbers should I know in Antigua?